 The expertise that we seek will change as we define new projects; thus, we encourage you to apply even if your specialty falls outside the areas listed above.

-ADSC offers competitive salaries and benefits, including a generous start-up package for travel and research expenses, and a family travel and relocation allowance for moving to Singapore.
-Start dates are flexible.
-We consider applications on a rolling basis once they are complete (including a minimum of two reference letters for younger researchers), and as new projects are defined.
+ADSC offers competitive salaries and benefits.
+We consider applications on a rolling basis once they are complete (including a minimum of two reference letters), and as new projects are defined.

 Submit your application via the on-line application system at https://my.engr.illinois.edu/apply.
 Please direct your questions about ADSC or the application process to adscjobsearchillinois [dot] edu.

 We invite applications for multiple software engineer positions in the areas of networking, vision, web data mining, and FPGA programming.
 The successful candidate should (i) have an undergraduate or Master's degree in computer science, computer engineering, or related areas; (ii) be strong in programming and software design and development; and (iii) have good communication skills in English.
 He/she will work closely with a team of systems researchers (computer science and engineering faculty, research scientists, and graduate students), and will lead the implementation of prototype systems that demonstrate practical research ideas.
 Recent top graduates of Bachelor's or Master's degree programs in relevant areas, who are strong in systems building and considering future Ph.D. studies in experimental computer science and engineering, are encouraged to apply.
 Some projects also hire engineers who are more theoretically inclined.
 Software engineers at ADSC have the unique opportunity to participate in cutting-edge experimental research and build strong credentials for future applications to top graduate programs worldwide.
 Some of ADSC's engineers are concurrently enrolled in graduate programs at the National University of Singapore or Nanyang Technological University.